 Worldwide economic and political conditions and other factors, such as changes in trade policies and tariffs, restrictive monetary and fiscal policy, political instability, military hostilities (such as the conflicts in Ukraine and the Middle East), domestic and global inflationary trends, global supply shortages, interest rate volatility, and potential instability in the global banking system, have from time to time contributed to significant domestic and global inflation.
 For example, in 2022, the global economy experienced elevated levels of inflation.
 In response to higher than historical average inflationary pressures and challenging macroeconomic conditions, the U.S. Federal Reserve, along with other central banks, including in the U.K., maintained interest rates at elevated levels throughout 2023.
 In 2024, inflation began to return to historical norms, and, as a result, the Federal Reserve and the Bank of England lowered their interest rates by 100 and 50 basis points, respectively.
 The impact of the lowering of interest rates on the levels of inflation in the U.S., U.K. and Europe is uncertain.
 In Europe, rising energy costs as a result of supply disruptions and increased winter demand for heating could place strain on our operations and our suppliers' ability to maintain current production levels.
 Across the U.K. and Europe, rising energy costs as a result of supply disruptions could result in nations or regions enacting emergency energy related policies, limiting energy availability for our manufacturing facilities in the United Kingdom and France.
 The impact of these macroeconomic developments on our operations cannot be predicted with certainty.
-While we have attempted to pass increased costs on to our customers in the past, there can be no assurances that we will be able to continue doing so in the future.
-It is possible that sustained price increases, surcharges or price inflation (or inflation pressure generally), in turn, may lead to declines in volume, and while we seek to project tradeoffs between price increases, surcharges and inflation, on the one hand, and volume, on the other, there can be no assurance that our projections will prove to be accurate.
+While we have attempted to pass increased or our customers in the past, there can be no assurances that we will be able to continue doing so in the future.
+It is possible that sustained price increases, surcharges or price inflation (or inflation pressure generally), in turn, may lead to declines in volume, and while we seek to project tradeoffs between pric